-$$\log_i(p_i) = \beta^T x_i$$ (2.2)
+$$\log(\boldsymbol{v}i) = \boldsymbol{\beta}^T x_i$$ (2.2)

-2.2.3.
-A trivariate, three-component mixture model for Phase 2.
+2.2.3 A trivariate, three-component mixture model for Phase 2.
 In Phase 1, vaccinations had not yet been made available and Z_i could only take on two values: "infected" or "not infected".
 However, during Phase 2, a non-negligible proportion ($\approx 2.5\%$) had claimed to have been vaccinated.
-Given that vaccinated people are distinguishable from infected people based on the three titer values that we have available, we now have three mutually exclusive values for Z_i : "unvaccinated, not infected," "unvaccinated, infected," and "vaccinated, not infected."
-We did not include a fourth group "vaccinated, infected," as there were likely to be very few participants in this category.
-Note that we can differentiate between "vaccinated, not infected" and "unvaccinated, infected" individuals because infected individuals will tend to have high titer values for all three titers, while vaccinated individuals should not have an elevated titer value for NP.
+Given that vaccinated people are distinguishable from infected people based on the three titre values that we have available, we now have three mutually exclusive values for Z_i : "unvaccinated, not infected", "unvaccinated, infected", and "vaccinated, not infected".
+We did not include a fourth group "vaccinated, infected", as there were likely to be very few participants in this category.
+Note that we can differentiate between "vaccinated, not infected" and "unvaccinated, infected" individuals because infected individuals will tend to have high titre values for all three titres, while vaccinated individuals should not have an elevated titre value for NP.
 That is, if a participant shows a high value of SmT1 and RBD, and a low value for NP, it should predict a small probability of infection.
+If a participant has a large value for all three, then the model should predict a large probability of infection.

-Furthermore, we decided not to use self-reported vaccination status as data, as only about half of the participants who claimed to be vaccinated were showing large values of SmT1 and RBD.
-This may be because they had only received one dose, or perhaps they had provided their blood spot less than 2 weeks since their second dose.
-Either way, we want the data (titer values) to determine SARS-CoV-2 incidence, rather than rely on self-reported claims of vaccination.
+Furthermore, we decided not to use self reported vaccination status as data, as only about half of the participants who claimed to be vaccinated were showing large values of SmT1 and RBD.
+This may be because they had only received one dose, or perhaps they had provided their blood spot less than two weeks since their second dose.
+Either way, we want the data (titre values) to determine SARS-CoV-2 incidence, rather than rely on self-reported claims of vaccination.

-In addition to having three infected statuses, we also now have three titer values which we can use to define a mixture of three trivariate t-distributions (f_3).
+In addition to having three infected statuses, we also now have three titre values which we can use to define a mixture of three trivariate t-distributions (f_3) .
 The likelihood for this trivariate model is: